mlresearch/v38/_posts/2015-02-21-choromanska15.md

 ---
-title: "{The Loss Surfaces of Multilayer Networks}"
+title: The Loss Surfaces of Multilayer Networks
 abstract: 'We study the connection between the highly non-convex loss function of a simple model of the fully-connected feed-forward neural network and the Hamiltonian of the spherical spin-glass model under the assumptions of: i) variable independence,